 Crater Lake National Park: 4th Stop on our Amazing Oregon Road Trip Itinerary

-As usual in planning our summer vacation, we were late to the game (which is basically booking any time after Feb for a summer visit!) to secure accommodation at Crater Lake which is always in short supply and in high demand.
+As usual in planning our summer vacation, we were late to the game (which is basically booking any time after Feb for a summer visit!
+If you want to camp, check out this guide on Crater Lake camping!) to secure accommodation at Crater Lake which is always in short supply and in high demand.
 Given it’s proximity to nothing but nature, we had to stay outside of the park about 45 minutes away at a wonderfully kitschy roadside motel.
 It was not the ideal location, but worked out in the end.
 And the kids loved the roadside motel experience!

 During our visit in early July, much of the ring road and several trails were still closed due to snow.
 It was crazy to stand in snow, in shorts and get eaten alive by mosquitos!
 Due to the elevation and unpredictable weather, the ideal time to visit Crater Lake is during late July and early August when most of the snow has melted.

 Tip: Bring lots of mosquito repellent or wear these mosquito bands.

 If you are like most of Crater Lake’s visitors (including us!) and only have one day at the park, get up early to make the most of your time there.
 Spend some time driving around Crater Lake taking in various viewpoints, hike at least one short trail through meadows covered in flower blooms and take a boat ride around the lake.
 The beauty and blueness of the lake will enchant you like few other natural sites.
 It is absolutely mesmerizing.

 Ashland: 5th Stop on our Oregon Road Trip Itinerary